xicato/xig-documentation/api_doc.md

 * **URL Parameters:**

   Required:
     * `network` : The network the target device is on.
-For unsecured devices, use 'Unsecured'.
+For unsecured devices, use 'unsecured'.
     * `device_id` : The target device ID.
 This _cannot_ be a group or a sensor.
     * `name` : The desired name (URL-encoded).